Aefalshaw/Keyfonal_Travel/README.md

-This page was created as a wireframe for a potentional travel application.
+This page was created as a static wireframe for a potentional travel application.
 - Bootstrap
 - CSS
 - HTML